huggingface/optimum-habana/examples/image-classification/README.md

 ### Using datasets from Hub

-Here we show how to fine-tune a Vision Transformer (`ViT`) on the [beans](https://huggingface.co/datasets/beans) dataset, to classify the disease type of bean leaves.
+Here we show how to fine-tune a Vision Transformer (`ViT`) on Cifar10:

 ```bash
 python run_image_classification.py \